dolliars/heyheather/_posts/2023-03-31-one-thousand.md

 The decisions I make are useless if I forget them.
 Years ago, when I had a gym membership, I used to schedule training in my calendar.
 If only I had consulted it.
 This time, I decided to set a trap.
-I placed my mat at the threshold of my bathroom.
-This way, the moment I stepped out of my bedroom my thoughts would be interrupted and I knew what I had to do.
+I placed my mat at the threshold of my bedroom.
+This way, the moment I stepped out of my room my thoughts would be interrupted and I'd be reminded of what I had to do.

 ## No suit for you